Butler Urban Farm

 The support from neighbours and random community members has been truly amazing.
 One neighbour is unable to do farm work, but she often stops by with baked goods or other treats to share that she has made from ingredients received from the farm.
 Another neighbour has been our irrigation advisor and helped set up some parts of the irrigation system.
 There are a few other volunteers who show up regularly and just lend a hand where needed.

-Contact the Butler Urban Farm Manager
+Contact the Butler Urban Farm Coordinator

 Email: butlerurbanfarm@kamloopsfoodpolicycouncil.com

-Farm Manager
+Farm Coordinator

 Frequently Asked Questions